foxtrotington/butterfly/README.md

 # Output:
 ![alt text](https://github.com/foxtrotington/butterfly/blob/master/52773-prediction_360.png) ![alt text](https://github.com/foxtrotington/butterfly/blob/master/52773-prediction_360%20(1).png)

+# Data Consolidation
+By running `data-consolidation.py` in the scripts_eddie folder, you can combine multiple observation CSVs together.
+All you need to do is give it paths to the CSV files and the headers you want from those CSVs.
+What should be generated if all the correct information is supplied is a master_csv file under `data/out/master_csv.csv`

 # Runtimes:
 	Estimated run time of gathering observation data and sorting via Pull_Sort.py: 36 minutes Estimated run time for running of the SDM: approximately 4 hours